mxpph/agtag/README.md

 # Credits
 Created by mxpph.
-Some code taken from [HL Kreedz](https://github.com/YaLTeR/hlkreedz).
+A lot of code taken from [HL Kreedz](https://github.com/YaLTeR/hlkreedz).
 Thanks to naz, KORD_12.7, Lev, YaLTeR, and execut4ble.